 I joined the Stillwater's team in November of 2018.
 After learning about what Dr. Otis was doing for families, I fell in love with the idea of being able to help pets with their late life/end stage care in their home.
 I started my career as an office manager of an equine business, and then moved on to earn an Associates Degree in Veterinary Technology.
 I worked in a specialty clinic and earned a Veterinary Technician Specialty in Emergency and Critical Care in 2014 and have worked in many specialities including surgery, oncology, internal medicine, and critical care.
 Bringing all this experience together to help families in their home is my biggest career reward.
-I am looking forward to continuing my education by becoming certified in hospice and palliative care through the International Association for Hospice and Palliative Care in 2021 and am looking forward to continuing to help this part of the field grow.
+I recently became certified in hospice and palliative care through the International Association for Hospice and Palliative Care in 2021 and am looking forward to continuing to help this part of the field grow.

 In my free time, I love to walk my dogs, work with Sapphire, and volunteer in a program called the Street Dog Coalition.
 I like to paint, though I have zero talent, and I also love to spend time with my nephews, nieces, and grandchildren.

 The photo above is in memory of my longest soulmate, Kiddo.
 He was 33 years old when he moved on and was my partner for 26 years.
 I lost him on July 7th, 2020.
 In January of 2022, I lost both of my cats, Gus and Mini.
 I know they are all frolicking by the rainbow bridge and they will forever be in my heart.